 Find complementary skills and fill vacancies

 When hiring candidates for top positions, leaders should focus on those who have the complementary skillset to fill in the desired vacancies.
 Set aside the urge to hire someone who is an image of yourself and assess candidates based on their strengths.
-Candidates should fit in the culture of the company, but they should also bring something unique to the table that helps improving the company culture.
+Candidates should fit into the culture of the company, but they should also bring something unique to the table that helps to improve the company culture.
 Find out what motivates the candidates and help them achieve it.